 Is used to manage traction and chassis stabilization.
 LSC adjustment eliminates pedal induced "bob", influences small bump sensitivity, reduces brake dive and determines how the bike will react to weight changes.
 To adjust, turn middle adjuster on the top of the right side leg labeled Low Speed Compression.
-Turn clockwise to increase damping, turn counterclockwise to decrease damping.
+Turn clockwise to increase damping (more force needed to compress), turn counterclockwise to decrease damping (less force needed to compress).